Uber Account Hacked? Here Are Your Next Steps

 Adobe change password link

-If you have any other accounts that use the same password as your Uber account, we highly recommend taking a few minutes to reset those passwords as well.
+If you have any other accounts that use the same password as your Uber account, we highly recommend resetting those passwords as well.

 Given the frequency of data breaches these days, it’s not a stretch to think criminals will find other accounts owned by an individual that share a common password.

-Any time an account is compromised, it’s a good idea to monitor your bank and credit accounts for odd charges.
-This is especially important with accounts that have financial information such as Uber.
+Whenever an account is compromised, it’s a good idea to monitor your bank and credit accounts for any unusual charges.
+This is especially important with accounts that have financial information, such as Uber.

 If you see unauthorized charges, contact your financial institution immediately.

 Finally, if you don’t have two-step verification (sometimes called two-factor authentication, or 2FA for short) activated on your Uber account, now is a good time to turn it on.
-This is a feature that requires you to input a code in addition to your password when you log into your account.
+This feature requires you to enter a code in addition to your password when you log in to your account.
 These codes are usually sent via text message.

 Here are the steps to enable two-step verification on your Uber account.